jeremyzyang/jeremyzyang.github.io/research.md

 <ins>Information Revelation and Diffusion</ins> [analysis & writing] <br/>
 <ins>Using Bounded Outcome to Improve the Design of Exploration Policy</ins> [analysis & writing] <br/>
 -->

-*authors have equal contribution and are listed in an alphabetic order
+*Authors made equal contribution and are listed in an alphabetic order

 [home](./)